h2oai/datatable/docs/api/frame/__getitem__.rst

         with the given name.

     except: KeyError
-        This exception is raised if the column with the given name does not exist in the frame.
+        The exception is raised if the column with the given name does not exist in the frame.

     except: IndexError
-        This exception is raised if the column does not exist at the provided index `j`.
+        The exception is raised if the column does not exist at the provided index `j`.